Clinical Setting Policies and Procedures

 Undergraduate Credentialing Policy

-As part of your professional role, nursing students are required to have very specific credentials in order to be present in hospitals, clinics, and community settings where we interact with the public.
-These are very similar, if not identical, to the requirements that you will have soon with an employer in the health care industry.
+As part of your professional role, nursing students are required to have very specific credentials to be present in hospitals, clinics, and community settings where we interact with the public.
+These are very similar, if not identical, to the requirements that you will have soon with an employer in the healthcare industry.
 Part of your education in nursing is learning to be prompt and meticulous about ensuring that all your documentation is on time and kept current to attend clinical.
 Please read this policy carefully to the end.

 It is the student’s responsibility to maintain their current credentials that may include CPR, a criminal background check, fingerprinting, immunizations, special training, etc. It is recommended that you begin a file with copies of all your documents, so you always have them at the ready for clinical agencies and employers.

-2. Before you come to nursing school, you may begin the credentialing process by taking an American Heart Association BLS for Healthcare Providers CPR class, seeing your healthcare provider, undergoing TB testing, and getting immunized.
+- Before you come to nursing school, you may begin the credentialing process by taking an American Heart Association BLS for Healthcare Providers CPR class, seeing your healthcare provider, undergoing TB testing, and getting immunized.

-• Accelerated students - July 1 for fall clinicals, November 1 for spring clinicals and March 1 for summer clinicals.
+- Accelerated students - August 1st for fall clinicals, November 1 for spring clinicals and March 1 for summer clinicals.

-• All students- Between August 1-15th each year, you must upload modules to Centralized Clinical Placements at www.mcnplacement.org/orientation.
+- All students- Between August 1-15th each year, you must upload modules to Centralized Clinical Placements at www.mcnplacement.org/orientation.

-• All students – October 1 for flu immunization verification.
+- All students – October 1 for flu immunization verification.

-9. You may not attend clinical and will be sent home if you are not properly credentialed.
+- You may not attend clinical and will be sent home if you are not properly credentialed.

-10. At that point, a better use of your time will be going to complete whatever you failed to complete, but you will be missing precious learning time in clinical, and it will be recorded as a 0.5 deduction in your clinical evaluation in the area of unprofessional behavior.
+- At that point, a better use of your time will be going to complete whatever you failed to complete, but you will be missing precious learning time in clinical, and it will be recorded as a 0.5 deduction in your clinical evaluation in the area of unprofessional behavior.
 This will also be an unexcused clinical absence and cannot be made up, potentially impacting your ability to be successful in the course.

 University Health Services (UHS) collects state required immunization data through their New Student Immunization Office which is required for all UMASS students and a separate process.

-Good Moral Conduct Policy
+Good Moral Character Policy

-Good Moral Conduct Policy
+Good Moral Character Policy

 Conduct in Clinical Settings